 1. You don’t have to quit your job

-One of the greatest prohibitors to attending a full-time, immersive bootcamp is having to give up your job to attend.
+One of the biggest roadblocks to attending a full-time, immersive bootcamp is having to give up your job to attend.
 For many people, this simply isn’t a viable option – whether they’re taking care of their families or can’t afford to give up a steady income for an extended period of time.
 Choosing a part-time coding bootcamp allows you to uphold your responsibilities while learning to code.

 2. You can attend from anywhere in the world